eclipse-archived/codewind-docs/docs/_documentations/troubleshooting.md

 1. After you create a project, wait for VS Code to display, `Running [Build succeeded]`.
 2. Then, right-click the project and select **Restart in Debug Mode**.
 3. Allow the process to finish.
 It fails, and a connection exception window appears.
-4. A message displays, `Restarting <my_project> into debug mode`.
+4. The `Restarting <my_project> into debug mode` message is displayed.
 Wait for this restart notification to disappear.
-5. To manually set the debugger, click the **Debug** tab and then the **Play** button.
-The debugger is successfully attached to the project if the message bar displays, `Debug appsody-mp (codewind-workspace) Cloud Code -- NORMAL --`.
+5. To manually set the debugger, click the **Debug** tab and then **Play**.
+The debugger is successfully attached to the project if `Debug appsody-mp (codewind-workspace) Cloud Code -- NORMAL --` is displayed in the message bar.

 <!--
 Action/Topic: Appsody with Codewind